-Before hiring a dedicated development team, define it and learn the aspects.
+Before hiring a dedicated development team, define it and learn its aspects.
 A dedicated team (DT) model is popular for tight cooperation with an outsourcing partner.
 A team of qualified developers, selected precisely for your project, works exclusively for you.
-You have control over the authentication of the decision-making process but pay only agreed hourly rates.
+After you hire a dedicated development team, you’ll have control over the authentication of the decision-making process but pay only agreed hourly rates.
 Luckily you leave all the headaches for the outsourcing partner.

-A dedicated team looks like an outsourced development center, saving your budget from overhead costs, expenses for staff training, infrastructure, upgrades investments.
-Compared to fixed price (FP) or time and material (T&M) models, a dedicated development team is the most flexible and efficient, especially in case:
+A dedicated team looks like an outsourced development center, saving your budget from overhead costs, expenses for staff training, infrastructure, and upgrades investments.
+Compared to fixed price (FP) or time and material (T&M) models, a dedicated development team is the most flexible and efficient, especially in cases:

 - You have a crazy high in-house turnover.